khan5ula/noted/README.md

 4. Run the installation script: `./install.sh`
 5. Entries should now work.
 Try entering `entries` to terminal

+Note!
+Because Entries uses `symlink` to be accessible from all directories with terminal, ***Entries should be installed to the same drive with your root directory.***

 ## Delete Entries
 1. Delete the entries directory
 2. Delete the symlink: `rm /usr/local/bin/entries`